Wondering about the best time to visit Romania? Is visiting Romania in summer or winter worth it?

 The small town of Sighisoara

-Best places to visit in Romania during Summer
+Best places to visit in Romania during the Summer

-Peak season for tourism in Romania is July - September.
-Since 2017 when I started Romanian Friend, the #1 advice I want to share with you is to book everything 3 weeks in advance if you’re planning to travel in this period.
+The peak season for tourism in Romania is July - September.
+Since 2017, when I started Romanian Friend, the #1 advice I have wanted to share with you is to book everything 3 weeks in advance if you’re planning to travel in this period.

 Why?